 Do not sign anything if you disagree with any of the terms on the settlement agreement form.
-You can always seek mediation or alternative dispute resolution to resolve any disputed terms.
+You can always seek mediation or alternative dispute resolution to resolve any disputes.
 If you and the other party are unable to come to an agreement, you should then consider filing a lawsuit.

 Get a Legal Claim Evaluation

 In a car accident claim, insurance companies do not always give you the best offer in the initial phase of negotiation.
-And it's often easy to overlook important factors that give you a better chance of receiving a fair settlement offer.
+It's often easy to overlook important factors that give you a better chance of receiving a fair settlement offer.

 Keep in mind that there are two types of releases.
 Signing a general release means you are waiving all future claims related to the accident while signing a limited liability release keeps additional claims against insurance companies open.
 If you are considering settling a claim or have received a settlement offer, talk to a car accident lawyer before signing a release or settling.